Aamir1O/online-retail-analytics/README.md

 6. Does revenue growth come from more orders or larger orders?
 7. Is the business B2B or B2C — what does the data say?
 8. Does the business follow a Pareto revenue distribution?
+9. How does revenue grow month over month — is growth accelerating or slowing?
+10. How are customers distributed across revenue segments — High, Mid, Low, Micro?

 ## Tools Used
 | Tool | Purpose |